emaesen/daglme/aws-setup.md

 Configure www subdomain bucket Static Web Hosting to "Redirect requests" to the content bucket.

+### For SPA: redirect all page requests to main index page

+Configure content bucket Static Web Hosting to set "Index document" to "index.html", as well as:
+Configure content bucket Static Web Hosting to set "Error document" to "index.html" (This works fine for regular browser users but pages return a 404 code, which is not good for SEO purposes - this is fixed in the CloudFront configuration)

 ## Create SSL Certificate

 Open [AWS ACM](https://console.aws.amazon.com/acm/home?region=us-east-1#/).